dojorob76/laravel-self-consuming-api-starter/readme.md

 ### Laravel Starter App

 This is a simple starter app for Laravel 5.1 incorporating Vue.js, JWT Tokens, Dingo API, and CORS.
-Front end packages include Bootstrap SASS, jQuery UI (with Bootstrap theme), Select2 (with Bootstrap theme), and FontAwesome.
+Front end packages include Bootstrap SASS, Select2 (with Bootstrap theme), and FontAwesome.

 To install: Clone this repo (https://github.com/dojorob76/laravel-restful-starter-app.git) into your project directory, then run 'composer install', 'npm install', 'bower install', and 'gulp'.
 Note: Composer and NPM must